microsoft/AdaptiveCards/specs/DesignDiscussions/ConsistentCards.md

         1. Use a Linux Docker Image
         2. Package the android app as an apk.
         3. Install and start this app on an Android virtual device on the docker container along with the REST API.
-- Add all the driver programs to a shared private network so that the REST end points(for the post requests) are not publicly accessible.
+- Host the Client/Web Interface as a stand alone web app on azure and allow it to communicate with the other REST API.
-- Host the Client/Web Interface as a stand alone web app on azure and allow it to communicate.
+- Use an azure virtual network with the following two network security groups:
-- The client would have a public IP and public REST end points.
+    1. Front-end: This security group would allow traffic to go through within the VNet as well as over ports 80 (HTTP) and 443(HTTPS).
+The Client/Web Interface would be on this network security group.
-- The client would be able to communicate with the docker container hosted Flask Apps.
+    2. Back-end: This security group would allow traffic to go through only within the VNet.
+The REST end points for each driver program would be on this network security group.
+This would allow the REST end points to communicate with the client and not be publicly accessible.

 ### Future Version:
 - For the future, look into hosting services like